WBKO: Gray ownership

 In the early 2000s, financial problems developed at Benedek.
 The early 2000s recession dented ad sales and caused the company to be unable to pay interest on a set of bonds issued in 1996, prompting a filing for Chapter 11 bankruptcy in 2002.
-Most of Benedek's stations, including WBKO, were sold to Gray Communications Systems—today's Gray Television—of Albany, Georgia.
+Most of Benedek's stations, including WBKO, were sold to Gray Communications Systems—today's Gray Media—of Albany, Georgia.
 Gray was already familiar with WBKO; in 1997, it had analyzed potentially trading for WBKO as part of a swap of other stations in small Southern markets.

 Under Gray, WBKO added a Fox subchannel in September 2006; WKNT (now WNKY) had previously carried Fox from 1992 to 2001 before switching to NBC, but on cable, viewers were receiving WZTV from Nashville.
 Later in the same month, the WB cable channel affiliated with The CW and became a third subchannel of WBKO.

 WBKO has continued to be a market leader and one of the most-viewed small-market stations in the United States.
 In 2008, it was the second-highest-rated ABC affiliate in a market ranked above 100, and in 2018, it accounted for 76.1 percent of all local TV advertising revenue in Bowling Green.
 By 2020, it produced 26 hours a week of local news programming.